cazcaz/HyperbolicShellGenV3/README.md

 1) Go into the main.cpp file, and follow the comments
 2) Create a shellParams struct, and set the desired parameters before pushing it to a list of shellParameters (To view which parameters are available simply open shellParams.h)
 3) Strongly reccomend setting surface index to be unique for each surface so that no folder filenames are the same
-4) Call a batchGen object to calculate them all, this will count how many compute threads are available and use every single one (if you dont want this then go into the batchGen class and change the m_threadCount after it has been initialised, i.e. take away 1 or 2 so it wont use every one)
+4) Call a batchGen object to calculate them all, this will count how many compute threads are available and use every single one (one surface per thread) (if you dont want this then go into the batchGen class and change the m_threadCount after it has been initialised, i.e. take away 1 or 2 so it wont use every one)
 5) Build and run executable, and outputs will be placed in separate folders in the surfaces folder in the repository

 NOTE: When the code is run all previous surface folders are deleted and the new ones are created.
 The python code run at the end of main.cpp searches through every folder to find .txt files and converts them into graph .png and .stl model files placed in the respective surface folders